Ice, Ice Baby

 - The nginx container is pulled from the official nginx Docker Hub repository.

-- The Ice container's base image is a Java 7 container which is part of an automated build repository that I maintain.
+- The Ice container's base image is the openjdk Java 7 image.

 I've included an Upstart job in the